-(The term evidence-based means that these are interventions that have been studied and published in clinical journals as being effective.
-These are not simply personal opinions.)
+(The term evidence-based means that published research has shown these methods effective.
+These are not simply personal, self-styled opinions.)

 To summarize, we wrote this book so that all therapists can

-- Understand how unrecognized or poorly managed ADHD may be standing in the way of positive clinical outcomes, and
+- Understand how unrecognized or poorly managed ADHD can thwart positive clinical outcomes, and

-- Implement state-of-the-art therapies designed to enrich their practice and clients’ lives.
+- Implement state-of-the-art interventions designed to enrich their practice and clients’ lives.

 2. What is one thing you hope readers take away from this book?

-In fact, they are much more likely to be diagnosed with conditions secondary to ADHD—depression, anxiety, substance-abuse, and even attachment disorders.
-Treatment that misses these adults’ core issue of ADHD, however, is not likely to have a positive outcome.
+An alarming fact: Adults with ADHD are much more likely to be diagnosed with conditions secondary to ADHD—depression, anxiety, substance-abuse, and even attachment disorders.
+Sometimes for decades (Misdiagnosed Until 39: “Best Week of My Life”)

-Couple therapy represents an excellent opportunity to screen for ADHD and, in so doing, increase positive outcomes.
-In fact, there is good reason to believe that undiagnosed ADHD is over-represented among couples seeking counseling.
+Couple therapy represents an excellent opportunity to screen for ADHD.
+In so doing, these couples gain a chance to enjoy real and lasting change.
+In fact, we maintain that undiagnosed ADHD is over-represented among couples seeking counseling.